dvc0310/dashboard/README.md

 ## Prerequisites

-Before running this application, the following dependencies must be installed:
+Before running this application, ensure the following dependencies are installed:

 - Dash
 - Plotly